 How We Help Our Upper Valley Community

-white river junction clothing store
+canaan clothing store

 When you donate goods or shop with us, the proceeds stay local and benefit our community.
 We employ many people from Vermont and Hampshire, and 25% of the stores’ revenue support LISTEN’s programs that provide food, heating, and housing assistance to our neighbors in need.